 Date of Birth:

 School:

 Designated Safeguarding Lead:

 Date safety plan agreed:

 Date of review:

 School Safety Plan: Assessment and Treatment Service (ATS)

-The following questions are not intended to be an exhaustive likely to vary and should be assessed on a case-by-case basis educational setting.
+The following questions are not intended to be an exhaustive or definitive list.
+The level of supervision required is likely to vary and should be assessed on a case-by-case basis taking into account the context of the HSB and the educational setting.

-Harmful Sexual Behaviour

-• What was the context of the HSB?
-Was it

-spontaneous or planned?
-Frequency, duration, severity?
-One or multiple victims?
-Where did the behaviour take place?
-Was there any force, threat, coercion? o Where o When o What o To whom • Has the young person been spoken to about their behaviour?
+coercion? o Where When What o To whom • Has the young person been spoken to about their behaviour?
 What was their response?
 Are they able to think about ways in which they could keep themselves safe?
 What are their ideas? • Are staff aware of what to do in the event of further incidents of problematic or harmful sexual behaviour, how to record these incidents or concerns and who to seek support from?
 Ad ult support • Have key staff members been made aware of the HSB allegation and of the supervision plan?
 Does the young person know who is aware and who they can access support from? • How will you support the young person's emotional well-being?
 Is there a key adult in school who has built a relationship with the young person and could be an emotional confidant? • Are there any times or circumstances when the young person seems more unhappy/distracted/upset/distressed?
 Can extra support be put in place around these times?
 Th e classroom environment • Does a higher level of supervision need to be considered in the classroom?
 If so, who will take responsibility for this additional supervision, and what will it look like? • Are there any spaces within the classroom that are more difficult to supervise?
 Do any changes need to be made to the classroom layout, seating plans and/or daily routines to increase safety and ease of supervision?
 Hold in mind any other vulnerable young people, and how this dynamic might be managed. • Are there any times or circumstances when the young person leaves the classroom?
 Does additional supervision need to be put in place? • If the alleged victim also attends the school; does there need to be any changes to the classes that the young person attends, changes to the timetable and/or consideration to any other activities?
 Ou tside the classroom/ unstructured times